 The final secret with these, is to not worry about using a fancy scone cutter – a simple wine glass, dipped in flour will work a treat!
 I use my stemless wine glasses and they make the perfect rounds!

 So my friends, happy scone baking – these are the perfect treat for a high tea, or for afternoon entertaining!
 Serve with a pot of tea, or prosecco if you’re feeling fancy! – Georgie x x

-- milk (to brush on top before baking)
+- 1 tbsp milk to brush on top before baking

 Note 2 - I just use regular, heavy whipping cream (not whipped)

 Note 3 - I use just a small bottle of Sprite, in Australia we get Schweppes lemonade, in the US Sprite works a treat!

 Note 4 - the dough WILL be sticky, that is why I recommend having a generously floured surface and hands when you roll it out.
 If you find it is too sticky to work with, place the dough back into the bowl and add a little bit of extra flour until it is workable.
 The dough should be sticky, but not so sticky you can't actually work with it.